SuperDARNCanada/borealis/docs/source/setup_software.rst

    Reboot the computer.
 To verify that the drivers have been installed correctly, run ``sudo nvidia-smi`` - the output of this command should show the GPU installed on the computer.

+   **NOTE:** It is possible to run Borealis on the CPU, that is, without using your graphics card for parallel computations.
+This will severely slow down the system, but may be useful in some cases.
+If this is desired, you can skip the step of installing NVIDIA drivers on your machine, and see the note when running ``install_radar_deps.py``.

 #.
 Install the latest NVIDIA CUDA drivers (see
    https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html).
 The radar software uses